-As an example, in their quest to be a more inclusive company, they try to not use language with violent connotations.
+For example, in their quest to be a more inclusive company, they try not to use language with violent connotations.
 They’ve created GitLab’s top misused terms to help set the bar high on off-color comments that are not allowed.
-And when off-color comments do happen, it gets an immediate response so people are reminded not to do that.
-Another approach Gitlab has taken to add to their diversity is outbound recruiting.
+And when off-color comments do happen, it gets an immediate response, so people are reminded not to do that.
+Another approach Gitlab has taken to add to its diversity is outbound recruiting.
 With outbound recruiting, they can select who they approach.
 Lastly, reflection is another approach, and allowing one to reflect can result in tangible actions, which GitLab outlines here in their “Journey to a Diverse and Inclusive Workplace.”

 “What you do and what you don’t do says lots of things.”

-Dave reminds the leaders on the call that, “What you do and what you don’t do says lots of things.”
-Additionally, he mentions playing a role in increasing the pool of applicants for Black and other underrepresented races — getting more people opportunities early enough so that they can filter up to more senior positions in the future.
+Dave reminds the leaders on the call that “What you do and what you don’t do says lots of things.”
+Additionally, he mentions playing a role in increasing the pool of applicants for Black and other underrepresented races — getting more people early enough to filter up to more senior positions in the future.
 While at AT&T, they focused on college scholarships and hiring candidates from the Black community right out of college.
 Dave also mentions that diversity at the board level is easier to accomplish, as this is solving for two people out of ten.
 But when companies are targeting percentages of diversity within a big organization, the numbers can be pretty daunting, which supports his point of action to increase the pool of applicants.